alexwarstadt/alexwarstadt.github.io/_pages/teaching.md

 Course site and syllabus TBA.

-An advanced undergraduate course taking a quantitative, computational, experimental, and cognitive approach to linguistics.
-We introduce foundational mathematical concepts in information theory, such as entropy, surprisal, and mutual information.
-After covering their theoretical underpinning and justification, we discuss how they are applied to linguistics.
-We discuss classic and cutting-edge research in linguistics, machine learning, and cognitive science that uses these concepts to advance our understanding of human language.
+Information theory is the mathematical framework for quantifying information and communication.
+It has found applications in many fields, from computer science and engineering to physics and genetics.
+While providing an accessible introduction to the fundamental concepts of information theory with a focus on linguistic case studies, we discuss applications of those concepts in both classic and recent research in linguistics, cognitive science, and natural language processing.
-Topics include:
+Possible topics include:
-- how the brain processes language during reading
+- How does the brain processes language during reading?
-- why the lexicon is structured the way it is
+- What principles determine the optimal lengths of words?
-- how to quantify the pragmatic relevance of an answer in a discourse
+- How do interlocutors quantify the pragmatic relevance of an answer in a discourse?
-- how children use the principles of simplicity in language acquisition
+- How can we test large language models for harmful stereotypes?
+- How does a learning bias favoring simplicity shape human language acquisition?